PowerShell/PowerShell/docs/building/windows-core.md

 This guide will walk you through building PowerShell on Windows, targeting .NET Core.
 We'll start by showing how to set up your environment from scratch.

-You can also [build PowerShell for Full .NET framework](windows-full.md) on Windows.

 Environment
 ===========